How to make Word documents accessible

 Link to web pages, not other documents

-Link to the web page the document is on instead.
-For example, like a page that hosts a document in our Easy Read Library.
+Instead, link to the web page where the document is hosted, such as a page in the Easy Read document library.

 Pasting links from Microsoft Edge browser

-For example, consider the following link pasted from Edge: 'How to write hyperlink text for better web accessibility (scope.org.uk)'
+For example, Edge may paste: 'How to write hyperlink text for better web accessibility (scope.org.uk)'

-- For online reading only: 'How to write hyperlink text for better web accessibility (Scope for Business)'
+- Online reading only: 'How to write hyperlink text for better web accessibility (Scope for Business)'

-- For both online reading and print: 'How to write hyperlink text for better web accessibility - Scope for Business (scope.org.uk)'
+- Online and print: 'How to write hyperlink text for better web accessibility - Scope for Business (scope.org.uk)'

 Learn more about URL copy and paste behaviour in Microsoft Edge (Microsoft Support)